MonoidalAttackTrees/attack-trees-in-monoidal-cats/dialectica-spaces/README.md

 Valeria de Paiva's thesis.
 The first flavor is DC over Sets and the second is GC over sets.
 We call the latter Dial over sets.

-Each type of space requires the notion of a lineale which are essentially symmetric monoidal closed categories over partially ordered sets:
+Each type of space requires the notion of a lineale.
+A lineale is essentially a symmetric monoidal closed category in the category of partially ordered sets. (or A lineale corresponds to the poset-reflection of the notion of a monoidal closed category).

 - Defined in [lineale.agda](lineale.agda)
 - Theorems about lineales can be found in [lineale-thms.agda](lineale-thms.agda)